 The book can be downloaded to read at http://archive.org/details/twomenmemoir00soutuoft and is available from rare booksellers such as Abe Books or from the Book Depository (Google 'two men: a memoir' to find outlets).

 Southwell and White are featured as part of the BBC's 'World War One At Home' project.
 Their story was broadcast on BBC Radio Shropshire on 4th August 2014 as part of the national commemorations of the centenary of WW1.
-It includes an interview with Dr Mike Morrogh, recorded shortly before his retirement from the History Faculty and as the School Archive, and extracts from 'Two Men: A Memoir' read by Ralph Wade and Rory Fraser, both in their final terms as students at Shrewsbury.
+It includes an interview with Dr Mike Morrogh, recorded shortly before his retirement from the History Faculty and as the School Archive, and extracts from 'Two Men: A Memoir' read by Ralph Wade and Rory Fraser, who were at the time both in their final terms as students at Shrewsbury.
 It is available to listen to via the BBC website: Shrewsbury School: The Teachers Who Went to War

 WW1 archive photographs

 The School Archive includes many photos taken during the period of the First World War.
 One of these photos (displayed below) which was taken on Field Day in 1915 and shows young cadets of the OTC engaged in a mock charge, was re-enacted by current members of Shrewsbury’s CCF in 2014 in memory of the boys and masters who fought and died in the War.
 The re-enactment and the story behind the original photo were made into a short and poignant film by Fifth Former Oliver Lansdell: CCF cadets re-enact 1915 photo